dreadl0ck/netcap/README.md

 This will determine the expected number of separators for the audit record type, and print all lines to stdout that do not have the expected number of separator symbols.
-The separator symbol will be colored red with ansi escape secquences and each line is followed by the number of separators in red color.
+The separator symbol will be colored red with ansi escape sequences and each line is followed by the number of separators in red color.

 The *-sep* flag can be used to specify a custom separator.